inspiration & inerrancy character of God final authority revelation conclusion recommended reading

 Firstly we will need to say what we mean by inspiration and inerrancy.

 By inspiration we mean that men were moved by the Holy Spirit to pen the words of scripture II Pet.1:20-21.
-This does not mean that the human authors were machines which penned the words under mechanical dictation, but rather God moved these people to produce the scriptures directly to write down the very words of God.
+This does not mean that the human authors were machines who penned the words under mechanical dictation, but rather God moved these people to produce the scriptures directly to write down His very words.

 The topic of inspiration is a big one.
 Alongside this we have issues such as verbal and plenary inspiration both of which we affirm without hesitation.
 What we must be note is that Scripture itself claims to be inspired for some further details click here.

 Since the scripture claims inspiration for itself, and that it was inspired by God II Tim.3:16 God’s character is on the line.
-We are told emphatically that it is impossible for God to lie Heb.6:18, therefore scripture has to be infallible.
+We are told emphatically that it is impossible for God to lie (Heb.6:18,Titus 1:2) therefore scripture has to be infallible.

 Those who deny that scripture is either inspired or inerrant is questioning the very character and nature of God.
 If their accusations be correct then God is a liar and cannot be trusted.
 If this be true then the Heb 6 scripture is in error, and if this is so then He cannot be trusted on anything in scripture at all.

 Consequently how can we then be sure of what God said about anything, let alone salvation?
-The conclusion must be that we have no hope of salvation for there is no certainty at all if scriptures are not infallible.
+The conclusion must be that we have no hope of salvation for there is no certainty at all if the Scriptures are not infallible.

 If Scripture is the infallible Word of God then it goes without saying (or at least it should) that scripture is the final word on any matter it touches.
 Once scripture makes a declaration then that settles the issue.
 No arguing, no ifs or buts.
 Whether one likes what is said is irrelevant, the Book has spoken therefore the matter has been resolved.
 We may ignore it, try to explain it away, but none of these in any way nullifies the fact that Scripture has spoken and it is the final word on that particular issue.
 One’s response is another matter altogether.

 Such a process will result in people choosing what they like and rejecting what they do not.
 In doing so they quote ‘learned men’ of the past and/or of the present.
-But such is the condition of the human heart that there will be groups of people who will saying one thing and another group something different and so on without any definite rule of authority.
-We then end up in a position where people will choose what they like and rejecting those parts they do not.
+But such is the condition of the human heart that there will be groups of people who will saying one thing, another group something different and so on without any definite rule of authority.
+We then end up in a position where people will choose what they like and rejecting what they do not like.
 Thus there would be no final definitive rule of faith and belief.